Anterior Lumbar Interbody Fusion (ALIF)

 - As part of a "Hybrid operation" in which an artificial disc is implanted at one of the lower three levels in lumbar spine, with ALIF fusion(s) performed at one or both of the other two levels.

-Prof. Brazenor will take a number of factors into consideration before recommending an ALIF, including the condition to be treated, your age, health and lifestyle and your anticipated level of activity following surgery.
+Dr. Brazenor will take a number of factors into consideration before recommending an ALIF, including the condition to be treated, your age, health and lifestyle and your anticipated level of activity following surgery.

-Prof. Brazenor will always explain your non-surgical option (if there is one) as well as the surgical option along with its success rate, failure rate and risks.
-Except when cancer or dangerous spinal instability is present, it is always Prof. Brazenor's advice that if you are then not sure about having surgery, you should choose not to have surgery for the moment.
+Dr. Brazenor will always explain your non-surgical option (if there is one) as well as the surgical option along with its success rate, failure rate and risks.
+Except when cancer or dangerous spinal instability is present, it is always Dr. Brazenor's advice that if you are then not sure about having surgery, you should choose not to have surgery for the moment.
 Stop, think, and let some time pass, and the correct way for you to manage your condition will become clear.

 How Is An ALIF Performed?